vestalux/sljekyll/about/jobs/_posts/2016-08-30-lets-talk-reading-project-administrator.md

 Please send a CV together with a supporting statement, referencing the attached role profile, outlining what you could bring to this position to: **recruitment@suffolklibraries.co.uk**

-The closing date for applications is 12 noon 27th September and interviews will be held 3rd October in Ipswich.
+The closing date for applications is 1200, 27 September and interviews will be held 3 October in Ipswich.

 For more information see the attached role profile, or contact Krystal Vittles – **krystal.vittles@suffolklibraries.co.uk, 07763 356424**.